Public Sector Exit Payments (Limitation) Bill

 Overview

-This bill mandates the Treasury to create regulations limiting excessive exit payments for public sector employees.
-These regulations, to be finalized by July 1st, 2020, can retroactively apply to payments made since April 1st, 2020.
+This bill mandates the Treasury to create regulations limiting exit payments for public sector employees.
+These regulations, to be finalized by July 1st, 2020, will apply retroactively to payments made since April 1st, 2020.

 Description

-The Public Sector Exit Payments (Limitation) Bill aims to control the amount of money paid to public sector employees upon leaving their jobs.
-The bill compels the Treasury to draft regulations under Section 153A of the Small Business, Enterprise and Employment Act 2015.
+The Public Sector Exit Payments (Limitation) Bill aims to control the amount paid to public sector employees upon leaving their jobs.
+It compels the Treasury to draft and present to Parliament regulations under Section 153A of the Small Business, Enterprise and Employment Act 2015.
 These regulations will set limits on exit payments.
-Crucially, the bill allows the first set of these regulations to apply to exit payments made from April 1st, 2020 onwards.
+Importantly, the first set of regulations can be applied retrospectively to exit payments made from April 1st, 2020 onwards.
+The bill applies across England, Wales, Scotland, and Northern Ireland and comes into effect upon passage.

 Government Spending